mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker network connect

-this command is used to connect a container to a network
+This command is used to connect a container to a network

 ```bash
 docker network connect <network_name> <container_name>